One of the most accomplished scientists I have had the privilege of interviewing was Mary L. Spaeth, a physicist in the field of laser optics.

 On the subject of being a woman engineer in a traditionally male occupation, Spaeth said back in 1986, “I don’t think of myself as anything other than a person who is trying to accomplish a task.”

 “There are always individuals that will give you a hard time,” she said.
 “But at Livermore, you are judged by whether or not you deliver a product.”
-And Mary Spaeth’s long and fruitful career as a woman engineer testifies to the truth of her statement.
+And Mary Spaeth’s long and fruitful career as a woman in STEM testifies to the truth of her statement.

 Copyright (c) 2017-2019 by Holly B. Martin